Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models

-We design a LLM-driven meta-operator structure and implement the iterative co-evolution of solutions and operators.
-The core components are as follows: 1) operator design based on knowledge transfer, where the LLM leverages prior knowledge of problem structures and classic operators to generate a high-quality initial operator population; 2) perception and analysis of evolution, in which fitness indicators of solutions and operators are calculated to capture key evolutionary characteristics such as population distribution and convergence trends.
-Based on this information, the LLM analyzes the search preferences and potential limitations of the operator; and 3) operator self-adaptive evolution, where the gene selection strategy of the meta-operator is dynamically optimized by the LLM based on prompt-driven strategies for operator improvement.
-These three components are closely integrated through a structured prompt framework, forming a closed-loop optimization process of perception, analysis, and generation for the meta-operator in LLM4EO.
-Furthermore, the optimization potential of LLM4EO is validated on multiple benchmark datasets of the flexible job shop scheduling problem (FJSP).
-The results demonstrate that LLM4EO significantly outperforms mainstream methods in convergence speed and optimization performance by creatively generating operators suited to the current search stage when the algorithm falls into a local optimum.
-This work illustrates how to fully exploit the strengths of LLMs to dynamically improve operators during the search process, offering a new perspective on enhancing the performance of evolutionary algorithms and the adaptability of search strategies to diverse problems.
+We further design an LLM-driven meta-operator and a collaborative evolution architecture that couples the evolution of solutions with the adaptive refinement of operators.
+The framework consists of three tightly integrated components. \textbf{1) Knowledge-transfer-based operator design}, where the LLM generates a high-quality initial operator population by leveraging prior knowledge of problem structures and classical heuristics. \textbf{2) Evolution perception and analysis}, where fitness indicators of both solutions and operators are evaluated to capture critical evolutionary information, including population distribution, convergence trends, and performance variations across search stages.
+Based on these signals, the LLM perceives the current evolutionary state and diagnoses potential deficiencies in operator behaviors. \textbf{3) Adaptive operator evolution}, where the LLM-driven meta-operator dynamically updates the gene selection strategies and behavioral patterns of underlying search operators through prompt-guided optimization.
+These components are integrated via a structured prompt framework, forming a closed-loop process of perception, analysis, and refinement that continuously improves operator effectiveness during the evolutionary search.
+Furthermore, the effectiveness of LLM4EO is validated on multiple benchmark datasets of the flexible job shop scheduling problem.
+Experimental results demonstrate that LLM4EO consistently outperforms mainstream methods in both convergence speed and solution quality, particularly when the search process encounters stagnation or local optima.
+Overall, this work illustrates how LLMs can be systematically leveraged to enable operator-level adaptive refinement, offering a new perspective on enhancing the performance and adaptability of evolutionary algorithms across diverse optimization scenarios.